Legend101Zz/Algame-MRIMADHA/README.md

-# algame
+# algame-MRIMADHA

 **Backtesting made simple, scalable, and seamless.**

-`algame` is a powerful, modular, and user-friendly backtesting framework designed for algorithmic trading.
+`algame-MRIMADHA` or `algame` (for short) is a powerful, modular, and user-friendly backtesting framework designed for algorithmic trading.
 With its built-in flexibility, it empowers both technical and non-technical users to easily test multiple strategies across assets and timeframes.
 The framework offers a TradingView-like GUI for visualization and supports custom data sources and engines for maximum adaptability.

 ---